Haymarket affair: Defendants

 Engraving of the seven anarchists sentenced to die for Degan's murder.
 An eighth defendant, Oscar Neebe, not shown here, was sentenced to 15 years in prison.

 Rudolf Schnaubelt, the police's lead suspect as the bomb thrower, was arrested twice early on and released.
 By May 14, when it became apparent he had played a significant role in the event, he had fled the country.
 William Seliger, who had turned state's evidence and testified for the prosecution, was freed by the state.
-On June 4, 1886, eight other suspects were indicted by the grand jury, and stood trial for being accessories to the murder of Degan.
+On June 4, 1886, eight other suspects were indicted by the grand jury and stood trial for being accessories to the murder of Degan.
 Of these, only two had been present when the bomb exploded.
 Spies and Fielden had spoken at the peaceful rally and were stepping down from the speaker's wagon in compliance with police orders to disperse just before the bomb went off.
-Two others had been present at the beginning of the rally but had left and were at Zepf's Hall, an anarchist rendezvous, at the time of the explosion.
-They were Adolph Fischer, typesetter for the Arbeiter-Zeitung, and the well-known activist Albert Parsons, who had spoken for an hour at the Haymarket rally before going to Zepf's.
+Fischer and Parsons had been present at the beginning of the rally but had left and were at Zepf's Hall, an anarchist rendezvous, at the time of the explosion.
 Parsons, who believed that the evidence against them all was weak, subsequently voluntarily turned himself in, in solidarity with the accused.
-A third man, Spies's assistant editor Michael Schwab (who was the brother-in-law of Schnaubelt), was arrested, as he had been speaking at another rally at the time of the bombing; he was also later pardoned.
-Not directly tied to the Haymarket rally, but arrested for their militant radicalism were George Engel, who had been at home playing cards on that day, and Louis Lingg, the hot-headed bomb-maker denounced by his associate Seliger.
+Schwab (who was the brother-in-law of Schnaubelt) had been speaking at another rally at the time of the bombing; he was also later pardoned.
+Not directly tied to the Haymarket rally, but arrested for their militant radicalism were George Engel, who had been at home playing cards on that day, and Lingg.
 Another defendant who had not been present that day was Oscar Neebe, an American-born citizen of German descent who was associated with the Arbeiter-Zeitung and had attempted to revive it in the aftermath of the Haymarket riot.

-Of the eight defendants, five – Spies, Fischer, Engel, Lingg and Schwab – were immigrants born in Germany; a sixth, Neebe, was a U.S.-born citizen of German descent.
-The remaining two, Parsons and Fielden, born in the U.S. and England, respectively, were of British heritage.
+Of the eight defendants, Spies, Fischer, Engel, Lingg and Schwab were immigrants born in Germany; Neebe, was a U.S.-born citizen of German descent.
+Parsons and Fielden, born in the U.S. and England, respectively, were of British heritage.